NuwanHerathM/certified2dvisualization/benchmarking/README.md

 # Benchmarking

+## Julia

+For Julia, the sysimage `sys_plots.so` was created using the example at https://julialang.github.io/PackageCompiler.jl/dev/examples/plots.

+Unfortunately, I am facing various problems when I try to create it again.
+So, I cannot give more information about that...

 ## Comparison to state-of-the-art implementations

 The file `timing.sh` runs the benchmark, it stores the table as .tsv files in `output/` and the graphs as .png files in `images/`.\